Measurement of in-medium jet modification using direct photon+jet and $\pi^{0}$+jet correlations in $p+p$ and central Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV

-Marked recoil-yield suppression is observed in central \AuAu\ collisions for $\rr=0.2$, with reduced suppression for $\rr=0.5$, for both triggers in $11<\ETtrig<15$ GeV and for \gammadir\ triggers in $15<\ETtrig<20$ GeV.
-Taking into account the spectrum shapes in Fig.~\ref{Fig:PtSpectra}, larger suppression for $\rr=0.2$ than for 0.5 corresponds to smaller energy loss for $\rr=0.5$; qualitatively, a larger fraction of the initial jet energy is captured in a cone of opening 0.5 than 0.2 radians.
-This provides a new measurement of the angular scale over which jet energy is redistributed by quenching.
+Figure~\ref{Fig:IAA} shows \IAA, the ratio of recoil--yield distributions in central \AuAu\ and \pp\ collisions for a common trigger and \rr, in the highest measured \ETtrig\ bin for each trigger.
+Marked recoil-yield suppression in central \AuAu\ collisions is observed for $\rr=0.2$, with reduced suppression for $\rr=0.5$.
+Yield suppression ($\IAA<1$) arises from the combined effects of spectrum shape~\cite{STAR:2023ksv} and population-averaged energy loss, indicating smaller medium-induced energy loss for $\rr=0.5$, i.e. a larger fraction of initial jet energy is captured in cone radius 0.5 than in 0.2.
+This observation provides a new measurement of the angular scale over which jet energy is redistributed by quenching.

-For recoil jets with $\rr=0.2$, the model calculations are similar for \pizero\ and \gammadir\ triggers in $11<\ETtrig<15$ GeV and agree with the data within uncertainties, while for \gammadir\ triggers in $15<\ETtrig<20$ GeV, less suppression is predicted than observed in data.
-For $\rr=0.5$, some of the models reproduce qualitatively the reduced suppression observed for both triggers, but none agrees well with the data within uncertainties.
-The Hybrid model calculations with and without wake are similar for this observable.
-Overall, the agreement of models and data in Fig.~\ref{Fig:IAA} is limited, with no clear discrimination of the models.